 Minimal risk studies go through a delegated review process and generally spend less time in review than full board studies.
 Further information on the concept of minimal risk is available here.

-On average, the BREB reviews approximately 1,100 NEW applications each year.
-BREB members are full-time faculty who volunteer their time to the board.
+The BREB reviews approximately 1,100 NEW applications each year and monitors around 2,500 active applications.
+BREB members are full-time faculty and external consultants who volunteer their time to the Board.

-The Principal Investigator and the primary contact person listed in item 1.2 of the form will be sent an email notification.
-You can check the status of the study at any time by logging into the RISe system.
+The Principal Investigator (Box 1.1) and the Primary Contact (Box 1.2) listed in the ethics application will receive email notifications.
+You can also check the status of an ethics applicaiton at any time if you have access to the application in RISe.

 Yes.
 Create a Post Approval Activity (PAA) for an amendment in the Application Homepage on RISe.
 Instructions on how to do this are available here.
 Describe the changes in the PAA coversheet, revise the original application and attach revised versions of the letters or consent forms that have been affected by the change.
 Please ensure that you do not remove information regarding currently approved procedures if you have actually used those procedures in the study, even if that component of the study is now complete.
 The application should outline all aspects of the study, not merely the new elements you are requesting approval for.
 Review of minor amendments will have a turn around time of 1-2 days.